intelsdi-x/snap/docs/PROFILING.md

 ```

 ## Launch your program
-Now launch your program - in this example we started snapd and ran a task.
+Now launch your program - in this example, we started snapd and ran a task.
 The longer you run your task, the deeper your graph will go into the subroutines.

 When your program quits you should have a `cpu.pprof` file generated in your current folder.